tudorpintea999/0g-docs/docs/concepts/storage.md

 ### How It Works

-1. **Random Challenges**: System randomly asks miners to prove they have specific data
+1. **Random Challenges**: The System randomly asks miners to prove they have specific data
 2. **Cryptographic Proof**: Miners must generate a valid hash (like Bitcoin mining)
 3. **Quick Response**: Must respond fast to prove data is readily accessible
 4. **Fair Rewards**: Successful proofs earn storage fees